-South Chilterns and Kennet) as these provided the greatest opportunity for water supply but also increased risk of local groundwater flooding and widespread fluvial flooding further downstream.
-Forecasters also highlighted the risks posed by impermeable catchments (e.g. the Cherwell and Lower Thames) that have a flashier response to rainfall.
+10 to rainfall.
 Water resource managers stated that upstream reservoirs were at increased risk of pollution (from agriculture), whilst dry weather (drought) was a greater issue towards London.

-4.1.2 Current hydrological situation - "normal"
+4.1.2 Current hydrological situation - "Normal"

-Hydrological Summary placed the "current" hydrological conditions for river flows, groundwater levels, and reservoir stocks within the "normal" range (Supplement 3).
-Maps indicated that rainfall was below average over the past season but above average the previous month.
-All groups were happy with the current hydrological situation (no risks currently), although water resource managers stated that rainfall deficiency in the background should be kept in mind due to future drought potential.
+Hydrological Summary placed the 'current' hydrological conditions for river flows, groundwater levels and reservoir stocks within the 'normal' range (Supplement 3).
+Maps indicated that rainfall was below average over the previous season but above

+15 average the previous month.
+All groups were happy with the current hydrological situation (no risks currently) although water resource managers stated that rainfall deficiency in the background should be kept in mind due to future drought potential.

-4.2 Participant responses from Stages 1 to 3
+4.2 Participant responses from Stages 1 - 3

 The findings from each stage of the activity are presented below.
-At no point did participants ignore the SHF information (no black stickers were placed on the maps), which matched previous discussions about organizations' current use of SHF (Sect.
-2.3.2).
+At no point did participants ignore the SHF information (no black stickers were placed on the maps), which matched previous discussions about organisations current use of SHF (Sect.
+20 2.3.2).
 Colour-coded decisions made by all participants (calculated by counting the stickers on the A1 catchment maps) are represented as pie charts.
-An accompanying bar chart details the breakdown of choices made by each participant and their specific role in the water sector (Fig. 8a-c).
-Quotes and information in the text are taken from discussions recorded on the day and empathy maps - these are presented for the three groups (forecasters, groundwater hydrologists, and water resource managers).
+An accompanying bar chart details the breakdown of choices made by each participant and their specific role in the water sector (Fig. 8 a-c).
+Quotes and information in the text are taken from discussions recorded on the day and empathy maps - these are presented for the 3 groups (forecasters, groundwater hydrologists and water resource managers).